ImagineSocialGit/engage-core/docs/module-boundaries.md

 Generic recipient support for scheduled delivery lives in `scheduled_messages.recipient_type` / `scheduled_messages.recipient_id`.

 Messaging may schedule messages for non-Contact recipients through recipient payload/gate extension points, but it should not own those recipient models or their preferences.

+### Imported-contact permission invitations

+Messaging owns the one-time imported-contact permission invitation capability.

+This includes:

+- `contact_permission_invitations`
+- invitation token generation
+- one-time invitation enforcement
+- public preference confirmation route/controller
+- public preference page consent recording
+- accepted channel tracking
+- runtime injection of preference URLs into invitation email payloads

+The invitation is not a general consent bypass.

+Rules:

+- The bypass applies only to the canonical imported-contact permission invitation message.
+- The invitation send is email-only.
+- The recipient must be an imported Contact.
+- The invitation must use `message_type = imported_contact_permission_invitation`.
+- The invitation must carry a `consent_policy.permission_invitation` payload with `source = imported_contact` and `one_time = true`.
+- The system must refuse repeat invitations once a `contact_permission_invitations` row exists for the same contact/channel/source.
+- Accepted public preferences create normal Messaging `MessageConsent` records for configured scopes.
+- SMS consent must be explicitly selected by the contact and must not be inferred from email consent.

+Other modules may request this flow through Messaging public services/actions, but they must not create invitation records directly.

 ## InboundMessaging Module